rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/cisco_asa_asdm_bruteforce.md

 1. Unzip the package
 1. Import `asav-esxi.ovf` in VMWare Fusion (or your VMWare product of choice).
 1. Select the `ASAv5 - 1 Core / 2 GB (100 Mbps)` deployment option.
-1. After the import is complete assign `Network Adapter` (1 is implied) the desired interface (e.g. I'll use `Wi-Fi` for my setup).
+1. After the import is complete, assign `Network Adapter` (1 is implied) the desired interface (e.g. I'll use `Wi-Fi` for my setup).
 1. Start the virtual machine
 1. Allow GRUB to boot the first option (this should happen twice)